YouTube Shorts Algorithm — What Actually Gets Views

 Probably should have opened with this section, honestly, because the hook determines whether watch-through rate is even possible.
 You can have a perfect 20-second video, but if someone swipes at second two, none of that matters.

-There are three hook formulas that consistently outperform everything else, based on pattern analysis of over 200 viral Shorts studied by the YouTube Creator Academy and independently confirmed by data from Social Blade’s engagement benchmarking tools.
+There are three hook formulas that consistently outperform everything else — based on pattern analysis of over 200 viral Shorts studied by the YouTube Creator Academy and independently confirmed by Social Blade’s engagement benchmarking data.

 The Provocative Statement Hook

 Open with a declarative claim that creates immediate cognitive dissonance.
 Not a question — a statement.
-The human brain is wired to resolve dissonance, so if you say something that contradicts what the viewer already believes, they will stay to hear you resolve it.
+The human brain is wired to resolve dissonance, so when you say something that contradicts what a viewer already believes, they stay to hear the resolution.

-Example: “You’ve been sealing concrete wrong for 10 years.”
-That’s a statement that makes anyone who has ever sealed concrete stop swiping.
-They’re not curious whether it’s true.
-They’re slightly annoyed and need to know what they supposedly got wrong.
-That emotional micro-friction keeps them watching.
+“You’ve been sealing concrete wrong for 10 years.”
+Anyone who’s ever sealed concrete stops swiping — not because they’re curious if it’s true, but because they’re mildly annoyed and need to know what they supposedly got wrong.
+That emotional micro-friction is the whole mechanism.

-The formula is simple: [Common thing people do] + [you’ve been doing it wrong / it doesn’t work / nobody tells you this].
-Keep the statement under four seconds of screen time.
-Deliver it with conviction, not hesitation.
+The formula: [Common thing people do] + [you’ve been doing it wrong / it doesn’t work / nobody tells you this].
+Keep the statement under four seconds.
+Deliver it like you mean it — no hesitation, no throat-clearing preamble.

 The Direct Question Hook

 Questions work when they’re hyper-specific and slightly personal.
-“Do you know why your kitchen smells like grease even after cleaning?” is more effective than “Did you know this kitchen hack?”
-The specificity signals relevance.
-The viewer thinks “wait, that is my kitchen.”
+“Do you know why your kitchen smells like grease even after cleaning?” outperforms “Did you know this kitchen hack?” every single time.
+The specificity signals relevance — the viewer thinks “wait, that actually is my kitchen.”

-Generic curiosity questions (“Did you know this amazing trick?”) have declining effectiveness.
-YouTube’s audience is trained to recognize bait.
-Specific questions about recognizable problems cut through that skepticism.
+Generic curiosity questions have declining effectiveness.
+YouTube’s audience has been trained — somewhat brutally — to recognize bait.
+Specific questions about recognizable problems cut through that skepticism in a way broad teases simply don’t anymore.

 The Visual Surprise Hook

 No spoken hook at all.
 The video opens with something visually unexpected — a result, a transformation, an object behaving in a way the viewer didn’t predict.
 Struck by the need to understand what they were seeing, viewers stay through the explanation.
-This hook type performs especially well in craft, food, science, and physical transformation niches where the visual medium can do work that words cannot.
+This hook type performs especially well in craft, food, science, and physical transformation niches — spaces where the visual medium does work that words genuinely cannot.

-The key mechanic: the visual surprise must happen in frames one through three.
+The key mechanic: the visual surprise has to land in frames one through three.
 Not after a title card.
 Not after you say “okay so today.”
-Frame one.
-The first thing the viewer sees must be the thing that doesn’t make sense yet.
+Frame one — the first thing the viewer sees must be the thing that doesn’t make sense yet.

-One data point worth citing: a study by Semrush’s content lab analyzing 500 Shorts from channels with 100K–1M subscribers found that Shorts using a visual surprise hook in the opening frame had a 23% higher average watch-through rate than those opening with a creator’s face or a title card.
+One data point worth citing: a Semrush content lab study analyzing 500 Shorts from channels with 100K–1M subscribers found that Shorts using a visual surprise hook in the opening frame had a 23% higher average watch-through rate than those opening with a creator’s face or a title card.
+That’s not a small margin.

 Optimal Length and Posting Frequency

 The sweet spot for Shorts length is 15 to 35 seconds.
-This isn’t an opinion.
-It’s the range that YouTube’s own Shorts analytics data, shared in multiple Creator Insider episodes between 2022 and 2024, consistently shows as generating the highest average watch-through rates across categories.
+That’s the range YouTube’s own Shorts analytics data — shared across multiple Creator Insider episodes between 2022 and 2024 — consistently identifies as generating the highest average watch-through rates across categories.

 Under 15 seconds, you lose the ability to deliver enough information to make a re-watch feel rewarding.
-The viewer watches once and there’s nothing to return to.
-Over 35 seconds, drop-off curves steepen sharply around the 28-30 second mark, based on average percentage viewed data visible in YouTube Studio for any channel with sufficient impressions.
+There’s nothing to return to.
+Over 35 seconds, drop-off curves steepen sharply around the 28–30 second mark — visible in YouTube Studio’s “Average percentage viewed” data for any channel with sufficient impressions.

 Twenty-two seconds is my personal target.
-It’s long enough to deliver a complete thought with context, short enough that most viewers reach the end, and short enough that re-watches don’t feel like a commitment.
-That 22-second video that hit 340,000 views?
+Long enough to deliver a complete thought with context, short enough that most viewers reach the end, short enough that re-watches don’t feel like a commitment.
+That video that hit 340,000 views?
 Twenty-two seconds.
 The batch I made before it, averaging 58 seconds?
-Most of them are under 1,000 views today.
+Most are under 1,000 views today.
+Don’t make my mistake.

 Posting Frequency — the Minimum Threshold

 Three to five Shorts per week is the minimum effective frequency.
-Below three per week, your channel doesn’t generate enough watch-through signal fast enough for the algorithm to confidently push your content to new audience segments.
-The Shorts algorithm evaluates your content in what YouTube internally calls “experiment batches” — small groups of new viewers used to test whether the video has broader appeal.
-If you’re only posting once a week, you’re generating fewer experiment batch opportunities, which slows distribution even for videos that perform well.
+Below that, your channel doesn’t generate enough watch-through signal fast enough for the algorithm to confidently push your content to new audience segments.
+YouTube evaluates content in what it internally calls “experiment batches” — small groups of new viewers used to test whether a video has broader appeal.
+Post once a week and you’re generating fewer experiment batch opportunities, which slows distribution even for videos that perform well.

 Why Most Shorts Fail at 2 Seconds

 The failure point for most Shorts isn’t the middle or the end.
-It’s the first two seconds.
-Specifically, it’s the first frame — the single image a viewer sees before they’ve even decided to watch.
+It’s the first two seconds — specifically the first frame, the single image a viewer sees before they’ve even decided to watch.

 YouTube’s Shorts feed auto-plays videos as users scroll, but there’s a fraction of a second between when the video loads in the viewport and when audio registers.
-In that window, the visual information on screen is the only data the viewer has.
-If that visual information doesn’t create immediate curiosity, emotional response, or pattern interruption, the swipe happens before the hook can even land.
+In that window, the visual on screen is the only data the viewer has.
+If that visual doesn’t create immediate curiosity, emotional response, or pattern interruption, the swipe happens before the hook can even land — the audio never gets a chance.

 What Makes Someone Stay